ibbobud/whirlybird/cline_docs/currentTask.md

 # Current Task Status

-## Problem Description
+## Problem Description [RESOLVED]
-We encountered errors related to Next.js searchParams handling in the root page component:
+Previous issues with Next.js searchParams handling in the root page component have been resolved:

-1. Error accessing `searchParams.bay` synchronously
-2. Error accessing `searchParams.flightline` synchronously
+1. ✓ Fixed asynchronous access to searchParams.bay by wrapping in Promise
+2. ✓ Fixed asynchronous access to searchParams.flightline by wrapping in Promise
-3. Error with URL parsing when attempting to fetch bay data
+3. ✓ Fixed URL parsing for bay data fetching

-## Recent Changes Made

-### 1. Initial API-based Approach
-- Attempted to modify the page component to use an API endpoint
-- Added TypeScript interfaces for searchParams
+4. ✓ Implemented proper async/await pattern for searchParams handling

+## Implementation Details

+### Current Working Implementation
-- Made the Home component async
+- Page component is properly async
-- Added Suspense boundary for loading states
-- This approach failed due to URL parsing errors

-### 2. Reverted to Excel-based Approach
+- searchParams are handled asynchronously in getBayData() using Promise.resolve()
-- Restored the original Excel file reading implementation
+- Excel file reading is implemented correctly with proper error handling
-- Maintained proper typing for searchParams
-- Kept error handling and type safety
+- Comprehensive type safety with TypeScript
-- Preserved Suspense boundary for loading states
+- Proper loading states with Suspense boundary

-## Current Implementation
 ```typescript
 type Props = {
   searchParams: { [key: string]: string | string[] | undefined }